pjungwir/ruby-style-guide/README.md

 > -- Steve McConnell

 * Write self-documenting code and ignore the rest of this section.
 Seriously!

+* Tend toward neglegence in commenting small bits of code, but be generous commenting larger chunks, e.g. methods or classes.
+  Comments should express a higher-level view than you get by reading the code, like a map to help people find their way.

+* Comment the "why" rather than the "what".

+* Comment what is implicit or unseen in your code, e.g. performance implications, interoperating with other code somewhere else, etc.

+  These sort of comments are like annotations to a chess game.
+  There's no need to say that `Ne5` means "knight to a central square," but it might help to say, "threatening to win a rook after `...
+13. Nf7`."

 * Comments longer than a word are capitalized and use punctuation.
 Use [one space](http://en.wikipedia.org/wiki/Sentence_spacing) after periods.
 * Avoid superfluous comments.